 - Add raisins and cashew nuts fry till cashews turn light golden in color and raisins puff up.

-- Add semolina and roast over medium low heat till it turns light golden in color.
+- Add semolina, roast over medium low heat till it turns light golden in color & aromatic.

 - Be careful not to brown the semolina.

-- Now, add the milk and keep stirring constantly to avoid forming any lumps.
+- Now, add the milk, keep stirring constantly to avoid forming any lumps.

 - Stir till the liquid dries off and the mixture starts to stick together.

-- Add 2 tbsp more ghee and combine well.
+- Add 2 tbsp more ghee, combine well.

 - Make sure the mixture has absorbed all the liquid.

-- Grease a small pan with 2 tsp ghee, pour the prepared mixture into it.
+- Grease a small pan with 2 tsp ghee, pour the prepared mixture to the pan.